Antonina Kudritskaya Ukraine

 During the interrogation, Klara claimed that Moisey’s name was Mikhail and he was her step-son whom she was raising after her husband and his first wife died.
 The Germans released the boy under the condition that Moisey presented a birth certificate testifying to his non-Jewish heritage.
 Moisey turned to Antonina and Yelena for help.
 While they were unable to obtain the false birth certificate, Antonina and her mother gathered signatures of 25 residents of the neighborhood, who testified that the boy’s name was Mikhail and he was Russian.
 After handing in the document at the police station, Moisey was released.
 However, the Germans killed Klara.
 With no place to go, Moisey moved in with Antonina and Yelena.
 He stayed with them for the next four months.
 In order to protect the boy, neither Antonina nor her mother told anyone about Moisey hiding in their house.

 Shortly after receiving a forged birth certificate, Moisey, now officially called “Mikhail,” was sent to a forced labor camp in Germany.
-After the war, Moisey came back to Kiev and stayed with Antonina and Yelena until he could manage on his own.
+After the war, Moisey came back to Kyiv and stayed with Antonina and Yelena until he could manage on his own.
 Several years later he immigrated to Israel.

 Antonina and Yelena Kurditskaya died years ago.